Subhankar-Ray192/Registration_Form_Interface/README.md

 Soumaydeep Samanta: Front-End(Error-Analysis) Developer .

 # Synopsis:
-            "Creating a regristration app for a company,using Python and GUI."
+            "Creating a regristration app module for professional use,using Python:GUI."

 The vision of this project is to create an app that enables all users to register for a certain company,whilst providing essential details/information for the registration process.